Charles Avison: Life

 Avison was married to Catherine Reynolds on 15 January 1737.
 The couple had nine children, of whom only three – Jane, Edward, and Charles – survived to adulthood.
 Edward succeeded his father as both the director of the Newcastle Musical Society and the St Nicholas's organist after his father's death.
 Charles was also an organist and composer.
-Avison died in May 1770 of unknown causes.
+Avison died in May 1770 of unknown causes, aged 61.
 According to his will, he had become a very wealthy man between his collection of books, musical instruments, and his stock holdings, which were left to his children.
 His will specified that he wanted very little money to be spent on his funeral and that he wished to be buried beside his wife at St Andrew's Church, Newcastle upon Tyne where he was buried near the north porch.
 Avison was one of the subjects in Robert Browning's Parleyings with Certain People of Importance in their Day: "Hear Avison!
 He tenders evidence/That music in his day as much absorbed/Heart and soul then as Wagner's music now."